-In time, most of the money and financial services were moved on the internet.
+In time, most of the money and financial services were moved to the internet.

 Therefore, the money that is represented online and has no physical form is called Digital Currency.

 In time, a new kind of currency appeared.
-That is the Virtual Currency, a type of unregulated digital currency, issued by a developer and used by the members of a virtual community.
+That is Virtual Currency, a type of unregulated digital currency issued by a developer and used by the members of a virtual community.

 With the idea of virtual currency appeared the idea of a non-governmental digital currency.